Sandalcho7/mnist_model_training/README.md

 ## Notebooks Overview

 ### MNIST Exploration
-In this notebook, I:
+This notebook includes:
-- Loaded and preprocessed the MNIST dataset
+- Loading and preprocessing the MNIST dataset
-- Visualized sample images and explored data distribution
+- Visualizing sample images and exploring data distribution
-- Implemented and trained a machine learning model for digit recognition
+- Implementing and training a machine learning model for digit recognition
-- Evaluated the model's performance and made predictions on test data
+- Evaluating the model's performance and making predictions on test data

 ### Fashion MNIST Exploration
 This notebook follows a similar structure to the MNIST exploration, but focuses on the Fashion MNIST dataset.
 It includes: